Giovanni Gabrieli: Recordings

+Goran Dragicevic, a Sydney-based artist, recorded an autonomous self-sung and produced version of Magnificat a 14 - one of Gabrieli's famous settings of the text.
+Originally composed for 14 voices split into 3 choirs, of which the orchestral accompaniment doubled the vocal parts, Goran's version is comprised solely with his own vocals, meticulously singing each line individually and layering them to create a complete 14 voice rendition.
+His vocal range remains outstanding, hitting the lowest of bass notes to the soaring heights of the sopranos.
+A true tour de force, this is an interesting and satisfying vocal experience available on all streaming platforms only.

 The Gabrieli Consort and Players, a British group directed by Paul McCreesh, won a Gramophone Award for the album "Venetian Coronation" (released on Virgin Classics in 1990).
 This is a musical reconstruction of the coronation of Doge Marino Grimani and features music by Andrea and Giovanni Gabrieli.
 A revised version was released in 2012 on Winged Lion.

 The Gabrieli Consort and Players have also recorded Music for San Rocco (recorded in the Scuola Grande di San Rocco in 1995), featuring music by Giovanni Gabrieli.
+Federico Bardazzi released in 2018, Monteverdi & Gabrieli: Easter Celebration Venice 1600 with the Ensemble San Felice, Brilliant Classics, reconstructing the liturgical music performed in Venice during Easter celebrations around 1600.